mpalash/aliakbarmehta/_content/pudding-manifesto-for-togetherness.md

 tag: past project
 pubdate: '2016'
 children:
-  - Pud ~ Proposal text
+  - Pud ~ Proposal for Pudding Manifesto
   - pud ~ The Manifesto for Togetherness
   - Pud ~ Whose History is it Anyways?
   - 'Pud ~ Pudding Manifesto, Video'